alanng10/class-lang/Info/Article/Word/a.md

 Word "short" has meaning that is half of mid.

+Word "mid" has meaning that is half of long.

+Word "long" has meaning that is system int.

 Word "list" has meaning that is integer multiple.

 Word "table" has meaning that is entry map.